jefftranter/6502/asm/BeyondGames/README.txt

 <         Move to previous character in buffer
 Control-P Print the buffer
 <Delete>  Delete the current character.
-QQ        Quit the editor (two Q characters in a row).
+QQ        Quit the editor (enter two Q characters in a row).

 Other notes: